 Blessed Union: Breaking the Silence about Mental Illness and Marriage

 Mental illness affects at least a quarter of all marriages.
 And more often than not, these couples suffer silently, alone, and in shame.
-Now, from the author of Blessed are the Crazy: Breaking the Silence about Mental Illness, Family, and Church comes a deeply personal, honest, and hopeful book to offer healing and support, and show how marriages can thrive despite mental illness.
+Now, from the author of Blessed are the Crazy: Breaking the Silence about Mental Illness, Family, and Church, comes a deeply personal, honest, and hopeful book to show how marriages can thrive despite mental illness.

-Lund opens up about the journey with depression and post-traumatic stress disorder in her own marriage, and shares stories of other couples who have been impacted by mental illnesses such as addiction, anxiety, autism spectrum disorder, bipolar disorder, eating disorders, obsessive compulsive disorder, postpartum depression, schizophrenia, and more, to help break the silence and lift the stigma around this taboo topic.
+Lund opens up about her own journey with depression and post-traumatic stress disorder in her marriage and shares stories of other couples affected by mental illnesses such as addiction, anxiety, bipolar disorder, eating disorders, obsessive compulsive disorder, postpartum depression, schizophrenia, and more, to help break the silence and lift the stigma around this taboo topic.

-The book includes guided journal pages at the end with prompts on each chapter for deeper reflection and healing, as well a list of resources for further reading and response.
+Blessed Union includes nearly a dozen guided journal pages at the end with prompts on each chapter for deeper reflection and healing, as well a list of resources for further reading and response.

-“Sarah Griffith’s groundbreaking book on mental illness and marriage, written with deep wisdom, remarkable clarity, and the most beautiful vulnerability, boldly bears witness to the all too often silenced and shame-inducing experiences of marriages impacted by mental illness in ways that are radically restorative.
-If you or someone you love needs to be reminded of how both blessed and sacred unions impacted by mental illness really are, this book is a must read.”--Christina Davis Th.D., LMFT, Clinical Assistant Professor of Pastoral Theology and Marriage and Family Therapy, Christian Theological Seminary.
+“Sarah Lund’s groundbreaking book on mental illness and marriage, written with deep wisdom, remarkable clarity, and the most beautiful vulnerability, boldly bears witness to the all too often silenced and shame-inducing experiences of marriages impacted by mental illness in ways that are radically restorative.”–Christina Davis, Clinical Assistant Professor of Pastoral Theology and Marriage and Family Therapy, Christian Theological Seminary